Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A substance such as coal, oil, or gas, formed from the remains of dead plants or animals.
 **Sentence:** Fossil fuels are a major contributor to global warming, which affects agriculture.
 **Conversation:**
-A – Why is the use of fossil fuels a problem?
+A – Why is the use of fossil fuels a problem
 B – They contribute to climate change, which harms farming.

 ---